 Coaching vs Psychotherapy

 This is a hotly discussed topic worth discussing… I even wrote an article on it.
-The question, “What is a nurse coach” can’t be answered without defining our scope of practice.
+The question of “What do nurse coaches do?” can’t be answered without defining our scope of practice.

 Both nurse coaches and therapists offer help for people to effectively manage their problems, grow and lead more effective, healthy lives.